tarwn/lessthandot-hugo/blogs/content/posts/2010-09-15-performance-implications-with-newid.md

   - Microsoft SQL Server

 ---
-Today, I came across a question in MSDN forums “How to pick 5 random records?”.
+Today, I came across a question in MSDN forums "How to pick 5 random records?".
 In SQL Server the only consistent way I know is to use NEWID() function in the Order By Clause.

 ```sql
 select top 5 * from Orders  order by NEWID()